msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 # Examples

-Before proceeding, we first load the required packages.
-The following packages are used throughout these examples:
+We first load the required packages, the following of which are used throughout these examples:

 ```
 using NeuralEstimators